Fazendaaa/Succubus/docs/README.md

 - No Python required
 - No Django required
 - No Dockerfile required
-- No Docker-compose required
+- No Docker-Compose required
 - Not even Succubus installed if you want to

 The whole idea is a effortless software development experience while providing safety and speed of development.
+That's why you won't need to install anything in your machine, because Succubus handles all and you can run it without having to install Go or even it; you can see this like a real broker in real life, even tho he might work for you, you won't have to have it in your house or a place for him at your company.

 And if you need to interact with something just to see whether or not will work, just: